-We consider the problem of finding a k-edge transversal set that intersects all (simple) cycles of length at most s in a planar graph, where $s \geq 3$ is a constant.
+We consider the problem of finding a k-edge transversal set that covers all (simple) cycles of length at most s in a planar graph, where $s \geq 3$ is a constant.
 This problem, referred to as SMALL CYCLE TRANSVERSAL, is known to be NP-complete.
-We present a polynomial-time algorithm that computes a kernel of size $36s^3k$ for SMALL CYCLE TRANSVERSAL.
-In order to achieve this kernel, we extend the region decomposition technique of Alber et al. [J. ACM, 2004] by considering a unique region decomposition that is defined by shortest paths.
-Our kernel size is a significant improvement in terms of s over the kernel size obtained under the meta-kernelization framework by Bodlaender et al. [FOCS, 2009].
+We present a polynomial-time algorithm that computes a linear kernel of size $36s^3k$ for SMALL CYCLE TRANSVERSAL.
+In order to achieve this kernel, we extend the region decomposition technique of Alber et al. $[J.\ ACM,\ 2004]$ by considering a unique region decomposition that is defined by shortest paths.
+Unlike the previous results on linear kernels of problems on planar graphs, our results are not subsumed by the recent meta-theorems on kernelization of Bodlaender et al. $[FOCS,\ 2009]$.